 Originally published in 1970, Living on the Earth is about permaculture, sustainability, simplicity and environmentalism--words that came into our vocabulary ten to twenty years later.
 Most of the projects involve recycling--stoves and flotation devices from 55 gallon drums, individual greenhouses from glass jugs, patchwork skirts from neckties.
 It's about withdrawing from consumerism and finding true happiness through creativity, respectful interactions with nature, appreciation of other people, and consciousness of the Divine.

 It is a spiritual book that uplifts and instructs largely through the illustrations of people living outdoors serenely and vigorously.
 The message of the front cover illustration--ecstatic union with the natural world--resonates with people because it is our birthright.
 Living on the Earth was and is a freedom call to people in all parts of society---yes, it IS possible to find a simpler and more satisfying life outside of the industrial-military complex.
 Yes, it is possible to live in a world of innocent, smiling nudes, surrounded by things you grew, found or made yourself.

 Living on the Earth is also a historical document, an insider's view of the communes of the late 60's, today widely used in university history courses.
 Along with Ram Dass's Be Here Now and The Whole Earth Catalog, it bespoke the joyous upwelling of global stewardship, trusting comradery, and direct communion with the Universal Spirit that marked the era's sudden and enormous counterculture.

-Published on February 22, 2021, the Echo Point Books & Media 5th edition paperback has thick, cream-colored sustainably-sourced paper, plant-based inks, and features an introduction by architecture, design and counterculture historian Greg Castillo, a professor at University of California at Berkeley.
+Published on February 22, 2021, the Echo Point Books & Media 5th edition (50th anniversary) paperback has thick, cream-colored sustainably-sourced paper, plant-based inks, and features an introduction by architecture, design and counterculture historian Greg Castillo, a professor at University of California at Berkeley.